KenEucker/point-of-vue/README.md

 With the authenticated mode you will need both an Auth0 application as well as an Auth0 API, the settings of which are included below.
 In demo mode you can login with an email for an existing creator (which requires creating an creator with Prisma Studio) and create posts.

 The post interactions are fully wired up.
 You can register a new creator and update creator settings.
 You can create and delete posts but you cannot edit or share posts, yet.
+You can edit Vues as a creator logged in through Github (authed) and publish them to the point-of-vue globe.
+You cannot edit page templates at this time.

 Three integrations are in the works at the moment: GitHub (vues), Imgur (images), Google (threads).
-The Vues page is semi functional but all three integrations are lacking any mutations in the graphql API as of January 2023.
+The Vues page is semi functional but the other two integrations are lacking any mutations in the graphql API as of February 2023.
+Vues have mutations but no subsriptions at this time.

-# Setup
+## Setup

 This is a rough draft giude to setting up Point-Of-Vue on your machine for local development.